johnjaider1000/word-frequency-counter/README.md

 - `paras`: Number of paragraphs to generate
 - `start-with-lorem`: Whether to start with "Lorem ipsum"

-## 🧪 Testing

-The project includes:
-- Type checking with TypeScript
-- ESLint for code quality
-- Manual testing procedures documented in walkthroughs

 ## 📄 License

 This project is part of a technical assessment and is provided as-is for evaluation purposes.